almondhouse27/harvest-notebook/README.md

 ## Description

 A modular and interactive web scraper designed for flexibility and scalability, *Harvest Notebook* allows users to input a list of URLs, check robots.txt files for permissions, scrape data from websites, and generate a suite of comprehensive reports with the click of a button.
 Reports include page specifications, extracted data, and diagnostics of the scraping process.
-Built with a Jupyter Notebook interface for user interactivity and Python modules for robust core functionality and analytics.
+Built with a Jupyter Notebook interface for user interactivity and Python libraries for robust core functionality and analytics.

 <!--=== === === === === === === === === -->